 - Thesis: Submit an acceptable thesis (see next section).

 The MSEE Program checklist is found here.

 Thesis Requirements: Each student must complete a thesis demonstrating the student's capability in engineering design.
 Although the thesis research need not necessarily represent a contribution to fundamental knowledge, it must demonstrate the student's ability to identify and design a practical engineering solution to an open-ended problem in the area of electrical and computer engineering.
 Acceptable solutions can include experimentation, software development, simulation, or other recognized engineering solutions.
 The student must report the results of the work in a document of acceptable literary quality.
 At the conclusion of the thesis, the student will present an oral summary of the project and its results to the faculty and interested students at a publicly announced department seminar.

 Degree Nomination and Award: The student begins the nomination process by presenting a completed MSEE checklist and a completed BSEE equivalence checklist to the Academic Associate.
 The Academic Associate (or the ECE program liaison) will check that the degree requirements are met and will sign the checklist.
 The Curriculum officer then signs the checklist and collects the form.
 The accumulated checklists are forwarded to the Department Chairman with a copy of the memo nominating students for degrees.
 The Chairman approves the checklists and recommends award of the degree.
 Acceptance of a signed thesis by the Office of the Dean of Instruction is also required.
 (The thesis must meet the format standards of this office to be accepted.)
-The MSEE degree is granted by vote of the Academic Council and is awarded by the Superintendent.
+The MSEE degree is granted by vote of the Academic Council and is awarded by the NPS President.
 (Both the award of the degree and, if applicable, the achievement of the BSEE equivalence are noted on student transcripts kept by the Registrar.)